Home Up

 Linearity and Distortion

-For 100% linear modulation the screen must also follow audio modulation of the anode voltage.
-This is accomplished by operating the screen from the same source feeding the anode.
-C113 has the effect of increasing audio voltage level applied to the screen.
+For 100% linear modulation in a tetrode stage, the screen must follow anode modulation in the correct proportion.
+This can be accomplished by operating the screen from the same modulated source feeding the anode.

-My Scout
+My Globe Scout

 R101 sets the quiescent current of the 6L6 at the maximum allowable dissipation of the tube.
 I used a 6L6GC, which has higher dissipation than a regular 6L6.
 I adjust R105 to set the 6L6 at the maximum dissipation limit.